Strata laws being rolled out in stages so you can prepare

 - only use or disclose information you receive as a committee member (including information about an owner), if you are allowed to under the law or need to as part of carrying out your role.

-New duties for the chairperson will include:
+New duties for the chairperson now include:

 - follow the agenda at meetings